 The Pet Pantry provides pet food and pet supplies to families in need.
 This in turn helps keep pets in the home with their families and out of the shelter and off the streets.
-It also helps us provide those ets with basic veterinary care with spay/neuter and vaccinations.
+Our Pet Pantry also helps ensure those pets have basic veterinary care such as spay/neuter services and vaccinations.

-Pet owners in need may apply for help with our Pet Pantry Assistance form.View More
+Pet owners in need may apply for help by Visiting our Pet Pantry Client pageView More

 Our low cost vaccination clinics are open to everyone.

 We offer rabies vaccinations for cats and dogs (one year basic and three year with proof of prior unexpired vaccination certificate), basic dog distemper/parvo, and basic cat distemper vaccinations.

 We also have microchips available at our clinics for an additional fee.